balqui/yacaree/README.md

 # yacaree
-On our way to a decent, revamped Python3 future version of the now somewhat old yacaree association miner (far from ready yet).
+On our way to a decent, revamped Python3 future version of the now somewhat old yacaree association miner.

-Currently recommended version 1.2.3, one of the first (and probably the LAST) to work under both Python 2 and Python 3.
-Edit file choose_iface to decide whether you want a GUI or command-line interaction and run either python2 yacaree.py or python3 yacaree.py (then follow up).
+Currently recommended version 1.2.3, the second one
+(and possibly the last) to work under both Python 2 and Python 3.
+Run python(2/3) yacaree.py --help for instructions on Linux.
+Not sure what happens on Windows anymore, as these days I do not have access to such a box.

 Keep reading for further info.

 Based on SourceForge's revision 65 (probably its last).